Catherine22/ClassLoader/README.md

 We found that the only one different between them is optimizedDirectory. optimizedDirectory is a directory where optimized dex files should be written, so while it's null in PathClassLoader, it associates original optimized dex file.
 And DexClassLoader could cache any optimize dex files you put on internal storage.

-That's why we can declare what apk, dex and jar files would be loaded by DexClassLoader.
+That's why we can declare what apk, dex and jar files would be loaded with DexClassLoader.

 Then let's see what ClassLoader does